chuank/node-red-contrib-sparkcore/README.md

 You can also set up multiple cloud connections if you are running a standalone cloud server (`spark-server`).
 As development on `spark-server` seems to have stalled, you'll need to explore forks done by other members of the community.

-Please refer to the help sidebar in node-RED for full details on each node.
+Please refer to the help sidebar in node-RED for full usage details.

 Example: Publish & SSE